MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 | args                 | First parameter to a handler function.
 An object representation of the FunctionParameter field of an ExecuteCloudscript request. |
 | context              | Second parameter to a handler function.
 Additional information about the request when it is triggered by a PlayStream event action, including the [data from the event](https://api.playfab.com/playstream/events) that triggered the action (context.playStreamEvent) and the [profile data](https://api.playfab.com/playstream/profile/PlayerProfile) for the player associated with it. (context.playerProfile)                                     |

-Cloud Script functions can be called through the ExecuteCloudScript API call or by a preset PlayStream event action.
+CloudScript functions can be called through the ExecuteCloudScript API call or by a preset PlayStream event action.
 Full details about the response to ExecuteCloudScript can be found [here](https://api.playfab.com/documentation/Client/datatype/PlayFab.Client.Models/PlayFab.Client.Models.ExecuteCloudScriptResult).

 ## Intermediate: FunctionParameter and args